 Expert Interview – See Something, Say Something!

 Every year, 2 million American workers report having been victims of workplace violence.
 It is estimated an additional 200,000 cases per year are never reported.
 This is a serious issue that employers need not only be aware of, but should take steps to become prepared.
-While visiting Imperial Dade’s PCA division near Philadelphia I spoke to David Murray, a member of our sales team and an expert in helping companies implement workplace safety protocols.
+While visiting Imperial Dade’s PCA Division I spoke to David Murray, a member of our sales team and an expert in helping companies implement workplace safety protocols.

 LC: How long have you been with PCA and what is your current role?

 DM: I’ve been with the company for 8 years and I am currently a Senior Account Executive.
 My job is to help clients better manage their consumable supplies through quantitative and qualitative analysis.
 My specialties include disinfection programs, infection control, floor care, and electrostatic sprayer technology.

 LC: I understand you have another area of expertise and manage a business on the side.